 Tips & Recommendations for a successful bake:

 - If you are using sourdough discard, make sure you are using discard from an active starter and the discard is not too old.
 If you are just building your starter, for example, your discard will not work because your starter is not active!
 In terms of age, if your discard is from an active starter, it should be okay to use if it has been in the fridge for about up to a week and a half.
-If you are worried that your discard may not be active enough to work, try spiking the dough with some commercial yeast to give it a boost.
+If you are worried that your discard may not be active enough to work, try spiking the dough with 1/4tsp of commercial yeast to give it a boost.
 You’ll still get that sourdough flavor and will be able to reduce your waste.

 - This is sourdough so time and patience are key!
 Make sure the dough has properly risen before shaping & baking.
 Using sourdough discard, the first rise for me takes about 3.5 hours and the second about 2 hours.
 With active sourdough starter or levain it is a little shorter.
-If you try to use the dough before it is ready, it will come our hard and dense.
-No bueno!
+If you try to use the dough before it is ready, it will come our hard and dense!

 - Make sure the Tangzhong has cooled to room temperature before using.
 If you are using Tangzhong from the fridge, make sure it comes back to room temperature before using.

 - This is a plain bun– only with a touch of sweetness, if you like sweeter bread, add an extra 10g of sugar.
 If you want milk bread, up the sweetness and add about 2 tsp of milk powder!